Communities for Afghans project: guidance for councils

 -

 If formal language training is deemed appropriate, supporting the delivery of at least 8 hours per week of formal English language provision within 1 month of a beneficiary’s arrival or, for those already in the UK, at the start of recipient support.
-This should be provided to adult beneficiaries until they have reached Entry Level 3 or for at least 12 months after the start of recipient support (whichever is the sooner).
+This should be provided to adult beneficiaries until they have reached Entry Level 3 (or equivalent) or for at least 12 months after the start of recipient support (whichever is the sooner).

 -